Puppy Pads - Ultimate Pee & Potty Training Pads for Dogs in Australia

 Praise and treats to motivate them

-Dogs repeat rewarding behaviours, and doing their business in the proper location is no exception.
+Dogs repeat rewarding behaviors, and doing their business in the proper location is no exception.
 When you praise and thank your puppy for using his potty pad, he will be more inclined to use it again in the future.
 When rewarding your puppy, keep the following in mind:

 Reward your puppy as soon as he finishes his business.
 Don't put off getting the sweets out of the pantry.
 Have them ready to go at all times.